pattpjy/gitReadmeMd/README.md

 4. Review the generated README.md file in the preview section to ensure it meets your requirements.
 5. If satisfied, click the "Download" button to save the README.md file to your local machine.
 6. Copy the content of the generated README.md file and paste it into the README.md of your GitHub repository.
-7. Customize the generated README.md file by adding sections, formatting, or images if needed.
+7. Customize the generated README.md file by adding sections, formatting, or images.

 ## Contributing